gritzko/replicated.cc/specs/frames/index.md

 # Frames

-Frame is a sequence of operations (e.g. object state is a frame, patch is a frame etc).
+A frame is a sequence of ops (operations).
+A particular sequence of ops might entail a patch, or an object state, but the general term for a complete sequence is the "frame" (see "Frame substructures" below.)

 Ops in a frame always travel together.